vecna/trackmap/README.md

 If you don't want that a specific company to make money out of your data because you don't like it, or simply don't want be tracked by that company, your only option is to 'opt out'.

 But what are the options ?
-This is one of the first goals of TrackMap: to make you aware of the amount of tracking involved when you read the news online of a daily basis.
+This is one of the first goals of Trackography: to make you aware of the amount of tracking involved when you read the news online of a daily basis.
 We have addressed the media, because they represent something that involves all active citizens in a country.

 But why bother if Google, NewYorkTimes or others track your behavior and interests ?
 It's pointless to be scared of those organizations.
 After all, they have done nothing bad against users.

 But sadly, the data they collect is extremely valuable for market and political strategies, and such companies have been targeted by intelligence agencies for that precise reason.
 So it's easier to understand what we want show: tracking is not something which is only performed by internet companies, but which is also actively used as a nation's asset.

-With TrackMap we show the invisible links between a news reader from a nation and all the nations that can eventually snoop on their behavior.
+With Trackography we show the invisible links between a news reader from a nation and all the nations that can eventually snoop on their behavior.
 In a foreign network, you have no rights.

 **Is this paranoia ?**